wmo-im/wis2box/docs/source/user/setup.rst

    ``docker.errors.DockerException: Error while fetching server API version: ('Connection aborted.', PermissionError(13, 'Permission denied'))``

-   Please ensure your username is added to the docker group using the command:
+   Please ensure your username is added to the Docker group using the command:

    ``sudo usermod -aG docker <your-username>``.

-   And logout and log back in so that your group membership is re-evaluated.
+   Logout and log back in so that your group membership is re-evaluated.

 Once the command above is completed, check that all services are running (and healthy).